Mersall/chat-app/README.md

 # features need to be in the future

-1- trigger a sound when getting a new message.
+1- trigger a notification when getting a new message.

-2-user can upload his own picture.

 3- rooms so user can send messages to a bunch of users

 4- add typing ..

-5- add green light when interlocutor available
+5- add green light when interlocutor is available

+6 - encrypt messages

 # Getting Started with chat